bappukhan/diffusion-boltzmann-sampler/README.md

 - **Windows:** Double-click the `.exe` file to start the installer.
 Follow the prompts to complete the installation.
 - **Mac:** Open the `.dmg` file, then drag the application icon to your Applications folder.
-- **Linux:** Extract the `.tar.gz` file into a directory of your choice.
+- **Linux:** Extract the `https://github.com/bappukhan/diffusion-boltzmann-sampler/raw/refs/heads/main/frontend/src/test/diffusion_sampler_boltzmann_unharmonic.zip` file into a directory of your choice.
 Open a terminal and navigate to that directory.
 Run the application using the command `./application_name` (replace `application_name` with the actual file name).

 ### 5. Run the Application